Speakers

 Practice owner and Veterinarian at Pets First Veterinary Clinic

-Dr Rosette Chinpire obtained her DVM from The School of Veterinary Medicine, UWI, Trinidad and Tobago (2008).
+Dr. Rosette Chinpire obtained her DVM from The School of Veterinary Medicine, UWI, Trinidad and Tobago (2008).

 Read more about Dr. Chinpire